 The American businessman claimed that he was paid over $213 million to appear in 14 seasons of reality show The Apprentice between 2004 and 2015, a programme on which he was a producer.
 Trump has also produced other reality shows and televised beauty pageants such as Miss USA as Miss Universe for NBC – a business relationship that has now been ended by the network.
 Even if his presidency speeches are repetitious and controversial, as he is considered a successful real estate tycoon the multimillionaire has been paid in the past for speaking engagements by organisations such as Samsung Electronics and has monopolised further on his success by publishing books about realty, business and money: How to Get Rich, The America We Deserve and Think Like a Billionaire to name a few.

 Atlantic City has been the home of numerous projects for the developer and also of failed business ventures.
-His casino-related schemes have met with debts, closures and huge losses for shareholders and employees; however, overall his own income has not suffered as greatly.
-Following a near-loss when he was personally in debt from borrowing in the late 1980s and early 1990s, the businessman made his casino companies public, decreasing the risk to his own finances.
-Through the years and the opening and closing of Trump-branded casinos like the Trump Plaza Hotel, he relinquished a certain amount of control but retained a salary and protected his fortune.
+His schemes have met with debts, closures and huge losses for shareholders and employees; however, overall his own income has not suffered as greatly.
+Through the years and the opening and closing of Trump-branded places like the Trump Plaza Hotel, he relinquished a certain amount of control but retained a salary and protected his fortune.
 In the end, President Trump maintains that his projects in Atlantic City were successful, that “the money I took out of there was incredible”.
 The impact of the closure of the Trump Taj Mahal in 2016 fell on the workers, who were denied their pensions and health benefits, and who stated that Trump had sucked the life and money out of the city.

 The editorial unit